tomasguillen/picklejar/README.md

 }
 ```
 ### Basic API Quick Start
-All Basic API read or write functions have the following form:\n
+All Basic API read or write functions have the following form:\
 **basic_stream_write**, where you can replace "write" with "read", and "stream" with "buffer".
 There is no "file" version.

 They all take 3 paramaters: